pierrickbourrat/pierrickbourrat/content/publication/e-1/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
 summary: "(2018).
 Replication and Reproduction.
-In E. N. Zalta (Ed.), _The Stanford Encyclopedia of Philosophy_."
+In E. N. Zalta (Ed.), _The Stanford Encyclopedia of Philosophy_"

 #Feel free to add others
 tags: